Library program promotes the value of reading to kids before kindergarten

-Parents and caregivers are a child’s first teachers and one of the easiest ways for young kids to learn is through being read to.
+Parents and caregivers are a child’s first teachers, and one of the easiest ways for young kids to learn is through having adults read to them.

-That’s why the Hastings Public Library recently launched its 1000 Books Before Kindergarten program as a way to build literacy among area youth.
+That’s why the Hastings Public Library recently relaunched its 1000 Books Before Kindergarten program as a way to build literacy among area youth.

-The library hosted its first 1000 Books Before Kindergarten graduate for its first group of students to complete the program.
+The library played host to its inaugural 1000 Books Before Kindergarten graduation Saturday, recognizing its first group of students to complete the program.

-These 11 students — eight of them attended Saturday’s ceremony — completed the program before it was relaunched in February.
+The 11 students — eight of whom attended Saturday’s ceremony — completed the program before it was relaunched in February.

 With the new program, parents can sign up online or in person at the library.
-Each enrolled child will receive a tote bag, their first book and a form that can be used to log the books that are read.
+All enrolled children will receive a tote bag, their first book, and a form that can be used to log the books that are read.

-However, the focus is on the online recording program Beanstack on the HPL website.
+The focus is on the online recording program Beanstack on the HPL website, however.
 The parent will create a login and then record on the site every book read to the child.

-The goal of the program, Rundle said, is for parents and caregivers to expose children to reading as many books as possible.
+The goal of the program is for parents and caregivers to expose children to reading as many books as possible, Rundle said.

 All of the book logging is done on the honor system through either the paper recording system or Beanstack on the HPL website.
 The parent can log the number of books and if preferred the title and author of the book.